JulianFisla/fightergame/README.md

 # fightergame
-Basic streetfighter-esque game with plans to implement machine learning into enemy interactions.
+Basic streetfighter like game with plans to implement machine learning into enemy interactions.